 Coding your site with Schema.org and rich data

 Be sure to optimize your code for rich data displays.
 Watch the video below for the basics and read Rich Data For Your eCommerce Website.
 Using rich data code around key elements such as reviews, pricing, stock levels, breadcrumbs, events and more, will help these items to be pulled into your organic listings.
-When these are pulled into your listing your results draw the each of searchers and you'll improve your CTR.
+When these are pulled into your listing, your results draw the attention of searchers and you’ll improve your CTR.